Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption_UKI_and_Secure_Boot.md

 ### Configure the encrypt hook in mkinitcpio

+Required to detect the encrypted root partition at boot.

 ```bash
 vim /etc/mkinitcpio.conf #Add the "encrypt" kernel hook into the mkinitcpio configuration for the encryption
 ```